 4. Ticking Clock

 To create high concept fiction, brainstorm ways to make your original premise more unique.
 What could happen in the world you set up that is totally unexpected?
-It could be adding a ticking clock element to the story – a deadline that must be met.
+It could be adding a ticking clock element to the story—a deadline that must be met.
 Or you could literally create your own ticking clock by setting a timer for 15 minutes and write a bullet list of possible ideas.
 Most won’t be useable, but all you need are a few.
-Keep repeating setting the timer until you come up with a high concept document that you can use to elevate your original story idea.
+Keep resetting the timer until you come up with a high concept document that you can use to elevate your original story idea.

 5. Known Quantity

-Your high concept films should contain someone or something recognizable, giving it an element of believability even if it’s an unbelievable concept, like Abraham Lincoln: Vampire Hunter or Cowboys & Aliens.
+High concept films contain a twist on someone or something recognizable.
+The recognizable element gived it an element of believability even if it’s an unbelievable concept.
+Think of Abraham Lincoln: Vampire Hunter or Cowboys & Aliens.
 Remember, high concept movies are simply taking an original idea and putting a twist on it.